Sidemount diving: Configurations

 Various harness/BCD configurations have been used to sidemount cylinders.
 The choice between different configuration approaches is typically determined by the nature of the diving undertaken (open water, technical, wreck or cave) and by the divers' existing equipment, financial budget and whether they have a preferred diving philosophy (minimalist, DIR, Hogarthian, etc.).
 The size, material, and volume of diving cylinders to be used also has a large impact on sidemount BCD requirements.

+Carrying capacity

+A suitably skilled sidemount diver may be able to comfortably handle a total of 6 aluminium 80 cylinders, 3 mounted on each side.

 Backplate and wing harness adaptation

 Rigid Hogarthian style backplate and wing BCD systems may be modified by adding butt-plates, bungee cords and optional special sidemount buoyancy compensators.
 Cylinders are supported at the valve end by bungee loops that run from the backplate to the front chest D-rings.
 The lower cylinder clip attaches to D-rings mounted on the waist belt or 'rails' on a butt plate.

 Sidemount divers who conduct penetration diving in tight environments will generally prefer a flexible fabric backplate, or webbing harness only, which is considered less likely to get stuck in a small restriction than a rigid backplate.

 An example of a commercial backplate and wing harness adapter, including integrated butt plate and attachment points for bungee loops, is the OMS Profile.